bren-cere/grant-program/request_for_proposals/README.md

-## Welcome to the Ideas Portal! 🎉
+## Welcome to the Request For Proposal portal! 🎉

-Hey Developers! 👋 Welcome to the **Idea(s) Portal**.
+Hey Developers! 👋 Welcome.
 From the list below, you can pick an idea and start working on it. 🚀 Your contributions will help enhance the **Cere Ecosystem** and make it even more creative and impactful. 🌟

 ### 💡 List of Ideas